asun975/ai-powered-smishing/README.md

 ```
 This trains a base DistilBERT model on the SMS Spam Collection dataset and saves the model locally to models/sms-spam-model/

 In addition, train_model.py provides training on URLs using a kaggle dataset for malicious URL detection.
+This model is saved to models/sms-spam-model-v2/
 ## Dataset
 Almeida, T. & Hidalgo, J. (2011).
 SMS Spam Collection [Dataset].
 UCI Machine Learning Repository. https://doi.org/10.24432/C5CC84.